learn-co-curriculum/phrg-testing-intro-quiz/README.md

 [X] Serves as useful documentation
 [ ] Slows down development cycle

 ?: All of the below are types of tests.
-Select the 2 that are the main two classications of tests:
+Select the 2 that are the main two classifications of tests:

 [ ] Acceptance
 [X] Unit